Yaron Zelekha

 Yaron Zelekha (ירון זליכה; born 20 July 1970) is an Israeli economist and political figure who heads the New Economic Party.

 Biography

 Zelekha was born to Iraqi-Jewish immigrants and grew up in Ramat Gan.
 His father was a branch manager for Bank Leumi.
 After completing high school, Zelekha did his military service in the Israel Defense Forces in the Research Department of the Military Intelligence Directorate.
-After being released from military service in 1991, he studied economics at Bar-Ilan University, earning a bachelor's degree in 1994.
+After his discharge in 1991, he studied economics at Bar-Ilan University, earning a bachelor's degree in 1994.
 He earned a doctorate in economics from Bar-Ilan University in 2001.

 Zelekha is married to Orly and has three children.

 Accounting and academic career

 He subsequently worked as an accountant.
 From 1995 to 1997, he was a lecturer in accounting at the College of Management Academic Studies.
 He entered public service in 1996 as an economist for the Prime Minister's Office and was appointed head of the Accounting Department at Ono Academic College in 1998.
 Zelekha was an Israeli Ministry of Finance accountant general during 2003–2007.
 He was a key witness, according to state comptroller's office, who testified against Ehud Olmert in his role of finance minister in a case of alleged bribery during the sale of the Bank Leumi's controlling shares.
 Zelekha said that the State of Israel is more corrupt than it appears.

 In 2011, Zelekha was chosen to head a committee for examining centralization in the private vehicle market in Israel.